 Hours: 90 (36 lecture; 54 laboratory which may be scheduled TBA) Intermediate concepts of engineering design including sections, auxiliaries, threads, fasteners, and dimensional tolerancing.
 Basic concepts of Geometric Dimensioning and Tolerancing.
 Design for manufacturability and assembly explored to include material selection and properties of materials.
+This course teaches intermediate/advanced 3D AutoCAD skills.
 Designed for students who have attained a fundamental knowledge of the processes and practices of engineering design/drafting.
 (CSU)

 DES 0003D.
-Design for Additive Manufacturing - 3D Printing Units: 3
+Design for Additive Manufacturing - 3D Printing